MyParcelCOM/docs/content/api/resources/shipments.md

-recipient_address            | [Address](/api/resources/addresses) object used as delivery address if no pickup location is specified. sender_address               | [Address](/api/resources/addresses) object used as return address. pickup_location              | [PUDO location](/api/resources/carrier-pudo-locations) object containing the `code` and `address` of the location. description                  | Short note, printed on the shipping label if specified in the shop settings (and if allowed by the carrier). price                        | Price of the shipment which will be charged on the invoice. insurance                    | Amount this shipment is insured up to. barcode                      | Code returned by the carrier, also printed on the shipping label.
+recipient_address            | [Address](/api/resources/addresses) object used as delivery address if no pickup location is specified. sender_address               | [Address](/api/resources/addresses) object used as return address. pickup_location              | [PUDO location](/api/resources/carrier-pudo-locations) object containing the `code` and `address` of the location. description                  | Short note where you could store some information from your system. price                        | Price of the shipment which will be charged on the invoice. insurance                    | Amount this shipment is insured up to. barcode                      | Code returned by the carrier, also printed on the shipping label.